 But you then have to click through lots of sub-pages and you simply can’t find out how to book.
 You get frustrated, give up and instead look for another Experience.
 Unfortunately this is the hard reality.

 No worries!
-In this article we give you tips on how to turn every visitor to your website into a paying customer!
-In this article we use practical examples to show you how to integrate bookingkit into your website in such a way that you achieve the highest possible sales.
+In this article we give you tips on how to turn every visitor of your website into a paying customer!
+In this article we use practical examples demonstrating you how to integrate bookingkit into your website in such a way that you achieve the highest possible sales.

-As one of the market-leaders in booking systems, we can use data to analyse on which websites end customers actually make bookings.
+As one of the leading booking system provider on the market, we use data to analyse on which websites end customers actually make bookings.

-When your end customer arrives at your website, he should be able to see at first glance in the very first moment what the booking option is.
-He should be able to get to the booking page in just one click.
-You can achieve this by having a large prominent button on the homepage, for instance, which then leads to a page with the bookingkit link.
+When your customer arrives at your website, they should be able to see at first glance what the booking options are.
+They should be able to get to the booking page in just one click.
+You could achieve this by having a large button on your homepage which then leads to a page with the bookingkit link.

-You can call the button “Book now” or “Book directly”, for instance.
+You can title the button e.g. “Book now” or “Book directly”.

-When an end customer gets to your website, he usually already knows what your company is about.
-Your end customer might, for instance, enter Trampoline park Frankfurt in Google, and this is how he finds your site; in other words, your end customer already intends to book an Experience with you.
-So you don’t need to explain the benefits to him straight away on your homepage (you can do this further down the page).
+When a customer gets to your website, they usually already know what your company is about.
+Your end customer might, for instance, enter Trampoline park Frankfurt in Google, and this is how they find your website; in a nutshell, your end customer already intends to book an Experience with you.
+So you don’t need to bombard them with information and the benefits of using your services right off the bat.

 Here’s a nice example of the successful integration of bookingkit on exitroom.berlin/en:

 You can see here, for instance, that there is a Book button on the homepage and also in the navigation bar.